aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

    etc. are the default ones used by vttablet, but you might use different ones in your environment (via flags like `-db_app_user`, `-db_dba_user`, etc.).
    In that case, you will need to adjust this credentials JSON appropriately.
-   Note that the passwords need to specified in plaintext in this file, you will need to rely on the security and encryption of the Vault server to protect them.
+   Note that the passwords need to specified in plaintext in this file.
+You will need to rely on the security and encryption of the Vault server to protect them.